I

 Dyslexia Meaning

-Dyslexia is a learning difficulty that affects language-based skills like word processing and reading.
-It does not, however, affect people’s general intelligence.
-People with dyslexia face challenges when reading but can have an average or above-average intelligence score.
+Dyslexia is a learning difficulty that affects language-based skills, such as reading and writing.
+It, however, does not affect people’s general intelligence.
+People with dyslexia face challenges with reading but can have average or above-average intelligence.
+According to the International Dyslexia Association, dyslexia is the most widespread learning disability and the leading cause of challenges with reading, writing, and spelling.

 Different Types of Dyslexia